Nordgaren/embre/README.md

 `crypt` - A crypt crate that holds all the encryption implementations for openssl.
 `macro` - Macros for encrypting and embedding resources directly in your codebase, instead of using the build method.
 `utils` - Soon.
 Will move some functionality that is currently in the `build` crate, into this one.
-`ember` - The main crate.
+`embre` - The main crate.
 This is where the abstractions for handling and comparing the encrypted resources, are.

 ## Goals
 > Right now I want to support as many AES encryption methods as I can, and make macros for each, maybe.